 Transferring Data to SKF

-// To transfer device data to SKF for the device with the hardware address "C4BD6A004042".
+Below is a sample request that shows how to transfer device data to SKF for the device with the hardware address "C4BD6A004042"

 POST /sensors/C4BD6A004042/measurements